 Unable to afford to travel to the capital, Bárbara sees many women who have been forced to resort to desperate measures to end unwanted pregnancies.

-“On many occasions women do practices like sticking wires to themselves to interrupt the pregnancy.
+“On many occasions, women resort to practices like sticking wires in themselves to interrupt the pregnancy.
 We have had cases where women have taken a pesticide used in fields when they found out they were pregnant.”

-The MSI Midwives Project aims to address this inequity by giving contraceptive supplies to midwives in local communities, and training them how to offer reproductive services safely.
+The MSI Midwives Project aims to address this inequity by giving contraceptive supplies to midwives in local communities and training them on how to offer reproductive services safely.

 “Our intention is that community leaders who are midwives, promoters or nurses can have the information that we share on sexual and reproductive health in a scientific, secular and objective way.”

 Bárbara works closely with women in local communities to address misconceptions about using contraception.
 “In some situations, it is complicated because women want to accept contraception methods, but have been given the wrong information about the topic.
 They believe it can be harmful, or that they may not be able to get pregnant again.
 So our work is to inform them and to erase the myths surrounding contraception.”

 In the 13 years since Bárbara joined MSI, she has seen dramatic changes.
 “In those days, abortion was barely discussed in the communities.
 Nowadays it is different: you can mention the words clitoris, orgasm or IUD.
 Before now touching an IUD or condom was embarrassing for them, and sexuality was a huge taboo.